SilvioWeging/kASA/README.md

 * `-c (--content) <file>`: Path and name of the content file either downloaded or created from genomic data.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
 Currently in BETA.
-* `--six`: Use all six reading frames instead of three.
-Doubles index size but avoids artifacts due to additional reverse complement DNA inside some genomes.
-Default: off.\n\
+* `--three`: Use only three reading frames instead of six.
+Halves index size but implies the usage of `--six` during identification if the orientation of the reads is unknown.
+Default: off.
 ```
 <path to kASA>/kASA build -c <content file> -d <path and name of the index file> -i <folder or file> -t <temporary directory> -m <amount of RAM kASA can use> -n <number of threads>
 e.g.: [weging@example:/kASA$] build/kASA build -c example/work/content.txt -d  example/work/index/exampleIndex -i example/work/example.fasta -m 8 -t example/work/tmp/ -n 2